Pointyware/Painted-Dogs/app-android/src/main/res/raw/Privacy-Policy.md

 ## 2. Information We Collect

 ### a.
 Information you provide directly:
-1. Content created within the app
+1. Content created within the app.
-2. Account creation details (username, email)
-3. Account creation details (username).
+2. Account creation details (username).
-4. Email address (if provided).
+3. Email address (if provided).
-5. Phone number (if provided).
+4. Phone number (if provided).
-6. Content filtering and aggregation preferences.
+5. Content filtering and aggregation preferences.
-7. Content you upload or create within the app (photos, posts, comments).
+6. Content you upload or create within the app (photos, posts, comments).
-8. Contact information (if you choose to access your device's contacts for invite automation).
+7. Contact information (if you choose to access your device's contacts for invite automation).

 ### b.
 Information collected automatically
 1. Device information (device model, operating system, IP address).